ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {: #fig-wt_drain_session title="WT_DRAIN_SESSION Capsule Format"}

-After sending or receiving either a WT_DRAIN_SESSION capsule or a HTTP/3 GOAWAY frame, an endpoint MAY continue using the session and MAY open new WebTransport streams.
+After sending or receiving either a WT_DRAIN_SESSION capsule or a HTTP/3 GOAWAY frame, an endpoint MAY continue using the session: it MAY open new WebTransport streams and MAY send new datagrams.
 The signal is intended for the application using WebTransport, which is expected to attempt to gracefully terminate the session as soon as possible.

 The WT_DRAIN_SESSION capsule is useful when an end-to-end WebTransport session passes through an intermediary.
 For example, when the backend shuts down, it